REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-In other words, if you own an investment property and 80% or more of its annual gross rental income is coming from dwelling units (i.e. – people actually live in the property, including apartments, duplexes, etc) then it’s considered residential.
+In other words, if you own an investment property and 80% or more of its annual gross rental income is coming from dwelling units (i.e., people live in the property, including apartments, duplexes, etc.) then it’s considered residential.

-A building with both residential and commercial (i.e. – apartments on top and storefront on the bottom) needs to pass the 80% test in order to be depreciated as residential property, otherwise, it is classified as non-residential (you don’t prorate the costs of the property).
+A building with both residential and commercial (i.e., apartments on top and storefronts on the bottom) needs to pass the 80% test to be depreciated as residential property.
+Otherwise, it is classified as non-residential (you don’t prorate the costs of the property).

 Equipment and Land Improvements

-Another common scenario with commercial properties is when an improved property (i.e. – land and building) is being purchased along with equipment (e.g. – a building with a large crane in it that is difficult to move).
+Another common scenario with commercial properties is when an improved property (i.e., land and building) is being purchased along with equipment (e.g., a building with a large crane that is difficult to move).

-When equipment is tied in with the real estate like this, a buyer you would likely want their purchase agreement to specify that they are buying both real estate and equipment, and they would designate what portion of the purchase price is being allocated to each category.
+When equipment is tied in with real estate like this, a buyer would likely want their purchase agreement to specify that they are buying both real estate and equipment, and they would designate what portion of the purchase price is allocated to each category.

 Equipment can be depreciated over a much shorter life than a building (typically 5 to 7 years, depending on the type of equipment and its useful lifespan), so if a property owner wants to take their depreciation deductions sooner, they would need to specify how much of the purchase price is being allocated towards the equipment.

-For some rental property acquisitions or pre-built or constructed buildings, it may be wise to consider a cost segregation study to breakdown components of the building into smaller depreciable segments to get depreciation deductions sooner.
+For some rental property acquisitions or pre-built or constructed buildings, it may be wise to consider a cost segregation study to break down the building components into smaller depreciable segments to get depreciation deductions sooner.

-For example, if an 80-unit apartment complex is purchased with kitchen and laundry appliances included with each unit, that's a lot of “equipment” coming along with the overall purchase price.
+For example, if an 80-unit apartment complex is purchased with kitchen and laundry appliances included with each unit, a lot of “equipment” comes along with the overall purchase price.

-As with any tax-related issue, there are always deal-specific issues that need to be evaluated by a licensed professional.
-A good accountant or financial consultant can play a big role in helping each individual investor extract the most benefit afforded by the tax code, and this kind of help can pay for itself many times over in tax savings.
+As with any tax-related issue, deal-specific issues need to be evaluated by a licensed professional.
+A good accountant or financial consultant can play a big role in helping each investor extract the most benefit afforded by the tax code, and this kind of help can pay for itself many times over in tax savings.

 Depreciation Formula and Calculator